Ebru art appeared long time ago. Traditional ebru is a mysterious and beautiful art which nowadays is available for all levels of creative souls.

-Turpentine is used to give three dimensional look to ebru painting.
-For ebru painting we should only use natural turpentine.
+Turpentine is used to give a three-dimensional look to ebru painting.
+For ebru painting, we should only use natural turpentine.

 Get a separate brush for it.

-Some artists cover paper with alum solution to make it more sensitive to paint.
-In this case you need to mix water with aluminum sulfate and apply a layer on your paper.
+Some artists cover paper with alum solutions to make it more sensitive to paint.
+In this case, you need to mix water with aluminum sulfate and apply a layer to your paper.

 How to make Ebru painting

 - Prepare your paper: apply an alum solution (water mixed with aluminum sulfate) to make sure the paint will adhere to it.

 - Dry papers for at least 2-3 hours.